UVA-MLSys/DS5110_Fall_2024/Team 1/README.md

   - Present results in a clear and insightful manner through tables and visualizations.
   - Identify and optimize resource utilization to ensure the solution is cost-effective and adaptable to real-world scenarios.

-The significance of this project goes beyond its technological execution, since the insights gained from the data and the techniques utilized may be applied to other large-scale datasets in fields such as astronomy, healthcare, and others.
+The significance of this project goes beyond its technological execution and predictive outputs, since the insights gained from the data structure and the techniques utilized may be applied to other large-scale datasets in fields such as astronomy, healthcare, and others.
 This project offers a hands-on chance to investigate the challenges and rewards of developing strong, scalable pipelines for processing and analyzing complicated data.

 ---